-Perhaps the most “stretchable” muscle group in the body is the hamstrings group on the back of the thigh: the biceps femoris, and the entertainingly named “semis,” semitendinosus and semimembranosus.
+One of the most “stretchable” of all muscle tissue in the body is the hamstrings muscle group on the back of the thigh: the biceps femoris, and the entertainingly named “semis,” semitendinosus and semimembranosus.

-We are nicely built for hamstring stretching.
+We are well-built for hamstring stretching.
+We have good leverage for it.
 Thanks to the arrangement of our parts, there is almost no limit to the amount of tensile force we can apply to the hamstrings — much more than the muscles can actually tolerate.
-If you could stand the pain, you could easily tear your hamstring muscles.
+If you could stand the pain, you could tear your hamstring muscles.
 You could literally rip them apart.
 Wow.

 There are a few other muscles like this in the body.

-And what a damned shame, too, because the tibialis anterior muscle could probably use a good stretching.
-It is often stiff and painful, because it harbours one of the body’s classic trigger points — perfect spot for massage #3! — and it’s clinically significant in nearly every case of shin splints (regardless of which type of shin splints) and plantar fasciitis, two of the most common and annoying musculoskeletal problems in the world.
+And what a shame, too, because the tibialis anterior muscle could probably use a good stretching.
+It is often stiff and painful, because it harbours a classic trigger point4 — perfect spot for massage #3 — and it’s clinically significant in many cases of shin splints and plantar fasciitis, two of the most common and annoying musculoskeletal problems in the world.

 Tough luck.
 You can’t stretch your tibialis anterior.
 It’s biomechanical destiny.

 There are about 300 skeletal muscles in the human body.
 Sort of.
 It depends on how you count them.
-See How Many Muscles?
-A (slightly tongue-in-cheek) tally of the body’s many muscles.
+See How Many Muscles Are In the Human Body?
+A slightly tongue-in-cheek tally of our many muscles.

-Many of them are unstretchable, but many of those don’t really matter much.
+Many of them are “un” stretchable, but many of those don’t really matter much.
 Consider the humble coracobrachialis muscle — from a massage therapist’s perspective, it’s about as clinically ho hum as they come: a minor helper in shoulder flexion, overshadowed and overpowered by the famous biceps and the obscure but powerful brachialis muscles, the coracobrachialis is almost never clinically significant.
-Rarely injured in isolation, never even home to a terribly troublemaking trigger point, the coracobrachialis is not just unstretchable … no one even cares to even try.
+Rarely injured in isolation, never even home to a troublemaking “trigger point,” the coracobrachialis is not just unstretchable … no one even cares to even try.